 I owe a huge chunk of my happiness to therapy and I’m a huge advocate of it.
 If you can afford it you should definitely get your butt to a therapist.
 I get mine from BetterHelp these days.
 I like it because I can set up appointments via skype or phone and I can send texts whenever I want.
 Even though BetterHelp is an affordable alternative to therapy it’s still expensive though and I know sometimes it’s just not possible to pay for it.
 Here are some things you can do when you need therapy but you can’t afford it.

-I have a whole article you can checkout about using affirmations and you can signup below to receive a free big ass list of affirmations.
+I have a whole guide on using affirmations you can check out and you can signup below to receive a free big ass list of affirmations.
 I use affirmations to help me get my shit together when I’m in a funk and to help me keep up the positive energy when things are going good.
 Find something that resonates with you and let yourself become completely obsessed with it.
 Write it down a million times a day, say it in the car, in the shower and in your head.
 If you’ve never used affirmations before it can feel cheesy and kind of goofy but trust me they work.
 The key is to say them A LOT.
 If you’re interested in how affirmations work check out this article from NPR.

 Studies have shown that exercising can be one of the best ways to improve your mental health.
 You can join the nicest gym you’ve ever seen for a fraction of the price of a therapist.
 The gym I go to has a spa area with a steam room and a sauna.
 It’s a great way to relax and recharge after a workout.
-If you can’t afford a gym checkout my post of free workouts for depression and anxiety.
-You can also checkout local parks in your area for free.
+If you can’t afford a gym check out my post of free workouts for depression and anxiety.
+You can also check out local parks in your area for free.
 I didn’t even realize there were so many parks where I live until I googled it one day.
 Now I’m on a mission to check out every single one.
 Go to the prettiest place near where you live and take a long walk.
-I like to listen to a self help book on Audible (today I listened to You Are A Bad Ass while I walked on the beach).
+I like to listen to a self-help book on Scribd (today I listened to You Are A Bad Ass while I walked on the beach).
 Exercise is one of the main tools I use to manage my depression and anxiety.
 Whenever I’m having a hard time or my mental health is starting to get bad I will double down on my workout efforts.
 I would challenge yourself to do some kind of exercise every single day for 30 minutes.
 This can be a workout program, a run, a walk in the park or whatever you want to commit to.
 The key is to MOVE for at least 30 minutes.

 Meditation can be great for your mental health and it’s freaking free.
 If you’re broke and struggling give it a shot, it can’t hurt anything.
-Checkout this article on meditating for beginners or check out my post of guided meditations I use to help manage depression and anxiety.
+Check out this article on meditating for beginners or check out my post of guided meditations I use to help manage depression and anxiety.
 I like this morning one for positive energy.
 I am really bad at getting up early in the morning but when I can get my shit together to wake up early enough to meditate before work I almost always have a really good day.
 Meditation is great for your mental health and best of all it is free.
 If you are broke and can’t afford therapy there is NO excuse for not doing this every. single. day.
 When you have less resources you have to be even MORE committed to improving your life and mental health.

 Radical Transformation Project is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.